aonai/winter_project_handwriting_camera/README.md

     ```
     vlc v4l2:///dev/video11
     ```
     The video shown on `/dev/video11` should now be the same as the output frames of `tracker.py`

-5. Stream to another virual cam.
+5. Stream to another virtual camera loopback.
     ```
     ffmpeg -f v4l2 -r 60 -s 640x480 -i /dev/video11 -vcodec rawvideo -pix_fmt yuv420p -threads 0 -f v4l2 /dev/video10
     ```
 6. Open Zoom and select `Tracker_1`.
-Now the video displayed should be the same as resulting frames of `tracker.py`.
+Now the video displayed should be the same as the resulting frames of `tracker.py`.

-7. When finish with the project, remove loopback devices
+7. When finished with the project, remove loopback devices
     ```
     sudo modprobe -r v4l2loopback
     ```